betehess/my-pelican/website/content/why-ldpatch.md

 Frequently Asked Questions {id="faq"}
 --------------------------

-<span id="dbooth-questions">Thanks to [David Booth](http://dbooth.org/)</span> for [providing me with well formulated questions](http://lists.w3.org/Archives/Public/public-ldp/2014Sep/0014.html).
-Here are some answers to his questions.
+<span id="dbooth-questions">Thanks to [David Booth](http://dbooth.org/)</span> for [providing me with well formulated questions and concerns](http://lists.w3.org/Archives/Public/public-ldp/2014Sep/0014.html).
+Here are some answers.
 They only complete the arguments in the other sections of this post.

 *Are there any concerns about inventing a new syntax?* What if SPARQL, or a profile of it, could **not** address [all the requirements](#requirements)?
 What if a subset of the syntax was no longer aligned with the superset semantics?